fun things to do with kids in boston massachusetts

 Old State House (Museum of Boston History) – Before you go inside, check out the lion and unicorn on the front of the building (the lion and unicorn symbolize the British, who occupied the State House during the revolution).
 On July 18, 1776, the Declaration of Independence was read from the balcony.

 Faneuil Hall – Built in 1742, and expanded to include a market on the first floor and meeting hall on the second floor, here the Sons of Liberty held town meetings to debate revolution.
 And it’s still an active meeting hall today.
-(When in use, it’s closed to the public, so call 617.242.5642 to find dates to visit.)

 Out front (near Congress St.), there’s a large bronze statue of Sam Adams, standing with his arms folded.
 Also, look back to Faneuil Hall to see the gilded grasshopper weathervane on top of the building.
-According to local folklore, during the Revolutionary War the weathervane was so well known that if you couldn’t identify the grasshopper, you might be considered a spy.)
+According to local folklore, during the Revolutionary War the weathervane was so well known that if you couldn’t identify the grasshopper, you might be considered a spy.

 Paul Revere House – Paul Revere is most famous for his “midnight ride,” but he was also a successful silversmith and engraver, and set up a business to make cannons.
 His house dates back to 1680, and Revere had a large family with lots of children.
-Take the self-guided tour to see a typical kitchen (check out the cooking pots and baby cradle next to the fireplace), and bedrooms upstairs.
+Take the self-guided tour to see a typical kitchen (check out the cooking pots and baby cradle next to the fireplace), family room, and bedrooms upstairs.

 Old North Church